Logiqx/gps-details/docs/devices/coros/smoothing/README.md

 Notes:

-- The Forerunner 255 is typically within 0.1 knots of the benchmark device.
+- For these 5 runs the Forerunner 255 is comfortably within 0.1 knots of the Motion.
-- The APEX 2 Pro is consistently reporting lower speeds than the other two devices, and 1.3 knots lower in the case of run 4.
+- The APEX 2 Pro is consistently reporting lower speeds and 1.3 knots lower in the case of run 4.